isomerpages/nparks-apoc/_conference/Technical Tours.md

 #### Heritage Tour

-For over 150 years, Singapore Botanic Gardens has been the birth place of South East Asia's rubber and orchid industries.
-A walk through Tanglin / Heritage Core of the Gardens will evoke memories of bygone days where ladies stroll through the Gardens with the parasols and long skirts.
-Highlights of the tour include the Bandstand, sculptures in the Gardens, the Heritage Trees, the Main Gate, the Saraca Stream Walk.
+For over 150 years, Singapore Botanic Gardens has been the birthplace of Southeast Asia's rubber and orchid industries.
+A walk through the Tanglin / Heritage Core of the Gardens will evoke memories of bygone days when ladies strolled through the Gardens with parasols and long skirts.
+Highlights of the tour include the Bandstand, various sculptures, Heritage Trees, the Main Gate, and Saraca Stream Walk.
 ![Bandstand](/images/bandstand.jpg)

 #### Learning Forest Tour